-Keema aloo is a happy coming together of lamb mince, cubed potatoes and of course onions and tomatoes.
+Keema aloo is a happy coming together of lamb or beef mince, cubed potatoes and of course onions and tomatoes.
 Heavenly when eaten with roti or rice!

 In the mood for a quick, filling meal?
 Make some keema aloo, spread it on a roti, roll it up and voila!
 You have an appetizing keema wrap ready to go.
 Reminds me of my school days when a keema wrap or two for lunch break kept hunger at bay.